-Contributions receivables are expected to be collected within one year are recorded at net realizable value.
+Contributions receivable expected to be collected within one year are recorded at net realizable value.
 Management determines the allowance for uncollectible contributions receivable based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Contributions receivable are written off when deemed uncollectible.
-No allowance for uncollectible contributions receivable was deemed necessary at June 30, 2021 or 2020.
+No allowance for uncollectible contributions receivable was deemed necessary at June 30, 2022 or 2021.